rebcabin/masr/specs.md

 Sugared forms are function-calls at bottom (examples below).
-Some sugared forms employ macros to replace symbols with strings and for other utilitarian transformations on the way to bottoming out at a function call.
+The function calls produce full-form entities.
+Some sugared forms employ macros at top to replace symbols with strings and for other utilitarian transformations on the way to bottoming out at a function call.

 Sugar comes in three flavors: _light_, _heavy_, and _legacy_.

-1. Light sugar employs functions with single-colon, non-qualified keyword (NQKW) arguments with default values.
+1. Light sugar is for human writers.
+It employs functions with single-colon, non-qualified keyword (NQKW) arguments with default values.
    Light sugar is unambiguous but more verbose than heavy sugar.

 2. Heavy sugar employs functions with positional arguments, with possible default values for tail arguments.
 Heavy sugar is short and often compatible with ASDL output from `--show-asr`.
-Heavy sugar is more risky to write and much harder to read than light sugar, especially for long argument lists as with, say, `Variable` and `FunctionType`.
+   Heavy sugar is more risky for humans to write and much harder to read than light sugar, especially for long argument lists as with, say, `Variable` and `FunctionType`.

-3. Legacy sugar is like heavy sugar, just, say, requiring fewer tick marks on symbols.
-Legacy sugar is compatible with ASDL output from `--show-asr`.
+3. Legacy sugar is compatible with ASDL output from `--show-asr`.

 All sugared forms produce identical full-forms.

 ----------------------------------------------------------------
-## 7.1.
+## 8.1.
 Naming Convention for Sugar

-### 7.1.1.
+### 8.1.1.
 Light Sugar

 The names of light-sugar functions, like